tc39/proposal-slice-notation/README.md

 // → [2, 3, 4]
 ```

-The `1..3` produces a Range object which defines the set of indices to
+This is similar to CoffeeScript.
+The `1..3` produces a Range object
-be sliced out.
+which defines the set of indices to be sliced out.

-The rest/spread operator in ECMAScript is very similar to the range
-operator, which could potentially cause confusion to developers as
-they could easily forget a `.` leading to a syntax error.

 * Using the comma operator:

 ```ruby
 arr = [1, 2, 3, 4];
 arr[1, 3];